 - Type of visa you expect to hold while at UNI.

-International students must submit the following to the Office of Admissions for the admission file to be considered complete: the Application for Admission to Graduate Study; the application fee; official transcripts from the college or university granting the baccalaureate degree and any other colleges or universities attended after earning the bachelor’s degree, if other than the University of Northern Iowa; TOEFL or IELTS scores (if the native language is not English).
+International students must submit the following to the Office of Admissions for the admission file to be considered complete: the International Application for Admission; the application fee; official transcripts from the college or university granting the baccalaureate degree and any other colleges or universities attended after earning the bachelor’s degree, if other than the University of Northern Iowa; TOEFL or IELTS scores (if the native language is not English).

-Departments may require additional application materials (GRE, GMAT, departmental application, letters of reference, goal statement, etc.).
+Programs may require additional application materials (GRE, GMAT, departmental application, letters of reference, goal statement, etc.).
 International students should contact the department for information about required application materials (see also www.uni.edu/intladm/graduate/majors).
-International students should submit those items directly to the office of Admissions at: firstname.lastname@example.org or by mail to:
+International students should submit those items directly to the Office of Admissions by attaching them to the online application or emailing them to: firstname.lastname@example.org or by mail to:

 Office of Admissions-International Admissions